Siege of Hennebont: Aftermath

 The French mobilised more than 10,000 men, possibly many more, in late June for the campaigning season and most of them were allocated to renewing the offensive in Brittany.
 By early July their impact was felt: the Montfortists in Auray ran out of food and abandoned the town at night, Vannes agreed terms of surrender and fell to the French, and many other places also went over to the French.
 Joanna considered her position in Hennebont unsustainable and left it for Brest, where by August Charles was again besieging her.
 More than 2,000 English troops landed at Brest on 18 August, relieving the town and causing Charles to withdraw his army from western Brittany.
 The English then marched on Morlaix, a town on the north coast with strong fortifications and a secure harbour 50 kilometres (30 mi) from Brest, and besieged it.
 Charles was now aware that his force greatly outnumbered the English and he attempted to relieve Morlaix, but was defeated on 30 September at the battle of Morlaix.
 (Note: Morlaix was the first major land battle of both the Breton Civil War and the Hundred Years War.)
 Edward III landed in Brest with a further 3,000 men on 26 October, marched to and besieged Vannes, only to agree the Truce of Malestroit on 19 January 1343.
 Hostilities did not recommence until June 1345.
-Joanna travelled to England and took no further part in the war and died in September 1374.
+Joanna travelled to England, took no further part in the war and died in September 1374.
 She stayed in Tickhill Castle and it was given out at the time that she had gone insane; this is accepted by most historians although it has been suggested that she was confined for political reasons, rather than because of mental illness.
 Her husband predeceased her in 1345.

 The Breton Civil War continued as a disjointed and inconclusive series of sieges, skirmishes and truces, frequently as part of the Hundred Years' War.
 The eastern and southern parts of Brittany were mostly held by the French, who continued to strongly support Charles of Blois, while western and northern Brittany continued to be largely Montfort or English controlled.
 Charles of Blois was killed in 1364 at the Battle of Auray and his army decisively defeated.
 The next year his widow, Joan of Penthièvre, signed the Treaty of Guérande, recognising John of Montfort's son as Duke of Brittany, which ended the war.
 The Hundred Years' War continued until 1453, when it ended in a French victory.